MrZBou/Elisa-Public/README.md

 - e!notifications - Disabling/enabling bot notifications (level up, music initialize) (default: enabled)

 - e!levels [enable/disable] - Enabling/disabling levels-roles system on this channel (default: enabled)

+- e!reset settings - Set the default settings for the bot (like when you added she to the server)
 ***
 ### Default commands